ivan-markov-666/Playwright-Custom-Frame/README.md

 ### Test Suites:
 The framework can run multiple tests grouped in different suites.
 For more details review: https://playwright.dev/docs/test-annotations
-1. First you need to add annotation inside the name of your test.
+1. First you need to add an annotation inside the name of your test.
 For example, if you want to group smoke tests - add "@smoke" inside the name of your test block.
 2. Second execute the following command inside the terminal:
 > npx playwright test --grep smoke

 Review the examples for more details.
-Don't forget to add your test folder to "playwright.config.ts" file if needed.
+Don't forget to add your test folder to the "playwright.config.ts" file if needed.

 ### Configuration:
 There is a configuration class.
 You can find it in the "{root}/configs/configuration.ts".